-i.rectify
+i.rectify2

-i.rectify uses the control points identified in i.points or i.vpoints to calculate a transformation matrix based on a first, second, or third order polynomial and then converts x,y cell coordinates to standard map coordinates for each pixel in the image.
+The i.rectify2 program uses the control points identified in i.points or i.vpoints to calculate a transformation matrix based on a first, second, or third order polynomial and then converts x,y cell coordinates to standard map coordinates for each pixel in the image.
 The result is a planimetric image with a transformed coordinate system (i.e., a different coordinate system than before it was rectified).

-i.points or i.vpoints must be run before i.rectify, and both programs are required to rectify an image.
+The i.vpoints or i.points program must be run before i.rectify2, and both programs are required to rectify an image.
 An image must be rectified before it can reside in a standard coordinate LOCATION, and therefore be analyzed with the other map layers in the standard coordinate LOCATION.
-Upon completion of i.rectify, the rectified image is deposited in the target standard coordinate LOCATION.
-This LOCATION is selected using i.target.
+Upon completion of i.rectify2, the rectified image is deposited in the target standard coordinate LOCATION.
+This LOCATION is selected using the i.target program of GRASS.